Dentures - Complete and Partial

 The Advantages of a Denture

 One of the main advantages of a denture, compared to a fixed implant, lies in the fact that it has a low cost and almost never requires surgery.
 It is also an easy-to-clean prosthesis, as it is mobile, therefore it is also ideal for those who have contraindications for implantology.
 If you have little bone and do not intend to carry out bone regeneration, this is the only solution.
-In any case, if you want more information or a visit just call us at 256-712-3549 and make an appointment at Singing River Dentistry.
+In any case, if you want more information or to schedule your next dental exam just call us at 256-712-3549 and make an appointment at Singing River Dentistry.